Porsche Taycan Cross Turismo review

-The regular Taycan and the Cross Turismo boast near-identical range figures, with the estate model capable of covering up to 283 miles on a charge (the figure drops to 260 for the range-topper).
+The regular Taycan and the Cross Turismo boast near-identical range figures, with the entry-level estate model capable of covering up to 283 miles on a charge (the figure drops to 260 for the range-topper).
 Speaking of charging, the Cross Turismo has the same 800-volt electrics as any Taycan, so it can recharge at up to 270kW.
-That means topping up the 93.4kWh battery fitted in all variants from 5-80% takes just 23 minutes.
+That means topping up the 93.4kWh battery in all variants from 5-80% takes just 23 minutes.

-But for those keen drivers who can afford it, Porsche has once again proved that the future of the electric car won't be dull.
-The Taycan was already one of the best EVs you could buy, with unmatched levels of handling finesse and performance – along with a sublime interior, great ride quality and 270kW rapid-charging capability.
+But for those who can afford it, Porsche has once again proved that the future of the electric car won't be dull.
+The Taycan was already one of the best EVs you could buy, with unmatched handling finesse and performance – along with a sublime interior, great ride quality and 270kW rapid charging.
 The Cross Turismo adds practicality to that already enticing package.
-Read on for the rest of our in-depth review...
+For more, read on for the rest of our in-depth review...

 In This Review

 - 1Verdict - currently readingThe Taycan Cross Turismo is as sharp and engaging as its slimmer saloon sibling, but adds practicality to make the car a package more people could live with

 - 2Range, battery & chargingWhile its ultra-rapid charging capability is superb, the Porsche’s electric estate does fall behind some of its rivals when it comes to range